andrew1007/mrfa-demo/article/part3.md

 ## `createSelector` Resolver Design

 The hardest part about effective memoization is writing optimal resolver functions.
 They can be the difference between an app that slows to a crawl and another that is lightning fast.
+Remember that all of the performance savings when memoizing are from rerender suppression.
+It has little to do with the computation of the algorithm.

 We can start by talking about a useless selector.
 One that targets the root node of the state tree, `getState`.
 The root node is guaranteed to be a new node during any state update.
-This "selector" will always miss its cache and recompute.
+This selector will always miss its cache and recompute.

 ```typescript
 const getState = (state) => state;